Fiaz10/academic-kickstart-1/content/project/deep-margins.md

 tags = ["machine-learning", "research", "deep-learning"]

 # Project summary to display on homepage.
 summary = "Attempting to increase decision margins in neural networks through techniques similar to margin maximization in SVMs.
-Mentored by Prof. Nicholas Ruozzi, UTD."
+Mentored by Prof. Nicholas Ruozzi, UTD.
+Python, Tensorflow, open-cv, _alot of_ bash."

 # Optional image to display on homepage.
 image_preview = "margins.png"